Want to travel with a UofSC faculty member? Looking for intensive foreign language

 Global Partner Programs

-In collaboration with a number of independent study abroad organizations, USC offers
+In collaboration with a number of independent study abroad organizations, UofSC offers

 students a variety of additional program options in a wide range of countries around